SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 * Get ready - Prepare yourself and plan what you are going to say.
 Remember to always give context.
 Open the browser tabs you are going to show beforehand
 * Introduce the video - Start with "Hi everyone, today I would like to show you..."

   **Note:** Say the same thing again at the end of the video as a summary.
-E.g. "Today, I showed you..."
+E.g. *"Today, I showed you..."*

 * Show the pain - Don't just demonstrate your new feature, start by showing the problem you are solving and why you needed to add the feature
 * Record it in one take - It doesn't matter if you stuff up or something goes wrong, treat it like you're having a conversation with them in the room.
 If it's super bad, just start again
 * Make it quick and easy - If you spend too much time, you will be less likely to want to do it again in the future
 * Be quick and concise - You don't want to waste other people's time either!
+* Give people an idea of where to look - E.g. *"I am going to go to the top of the screen... and I’ll hit refresh a number of times"*
 * Browser - Use a clean browser - Hide visible bookmark bars, browser tabs, add-in icons, and taskbar items to make it easier to view
     **Tip:** In Chrome you can use the "guest" profile to open a clean window with no history or cookies
 * Browser - Zoom in to 125% in your browser - as per: [Do you make sure your screen recordings are easy to view?](/easy-to-view-screen-recordings)